 Step 1: Mix the flour with water and salt to make a slightly thicker batter and set aside.

-Step 2: Cut the sausage (salami) into thin slices, beat the egg into liquid, and put a little oil in a non-stick pan.
+Step 2: Cut the sausage (or salami) into thin slices, beat the egg into liquid, and put a little oil in a non-stick pan.

 Step 3: Warm over low heat, fry sausages (2 to 3 minutes) and set aside.